uzumaki1296/Public-Key-Encryption-For-Banking-Application/README.md

 # Public-key Encryption for Banking Application
-This is an iterative secure banking application consisting of a bank server and multiple clients using Public-key encryption.
+It is an iterative secure banking application consisting of a bank server and multiple clients using Public-key encryption.

 Server :
     python3 server/sshserv.py 5063